ttboma/practice-leetcode-rs/README.md

   - **Toolchains**: Familiarize yourself with the toolchain for each programming language, including its compilers, interpreters, and build systems.
   - **Build Tools**: Leverage tools like Make, CMake, Cargo (for Rust), and others to automate the build and testing processes efficiently.
   - **Cross-Platform Development**: Ensure your code is compatible with various operating systems (Windows, macOS, Linux) by addressing platform-specific issues and dependencies.
-  - **Development Environment**: Configure and optimize your development setup to enhance efficiency and productivity.
   - **Package Management**: Utilize package managers such as npm (for JavaScript), Cargo (for Rust), and pip (for Python) to manage dependencies and simplify development tasks.
   - **Package Creation and Distribution**: Learn how to create, publish, and manage packages or libraries for reuse and distribution.